h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 13. **Driverless AI 1.X.X**: Version of Driverless AI

-14. **Add a Dataset(or Drag and Drop)**: Upload or add a dataset.
+14. **Add a Dataset(or Drag and Drop)**: Upload or add a dataset, add a data recipe via URL, upload a data recipe from your local machine.

 ### Deeper Dive and Resources

--  [Join the H2O community on Slack to Ask Questions](https://h2oai-community.slack.com/).
+-  [Join the H2O community](https://www.h2o.ai/community/home).
 Post your questions, discuss use cases, give feedback, stay informed about the latest H2O.ai updates, and more.

 - Learn more are about H2O Driverless through the [H2O documentation](http://docs.h2o.ai/driverless-ai/latest-stable/docs/booklets/DriverlessAIBooklet.pdf).